Chiragpanchal020/Langflow-Agentic-RAG/README.md

 ## 📋 Overview

-This project implements a Streamlit-based chat interface that connects to a LangFlow API to provide intelligent responses about products and orders.
-The assistant uses RAG to retrieve relevant information from a knowledge base of products and orders.
+This project implements a Streamlit-based chat interface that connects to a LangFlow API to provide intelligent responses about products, orders, and frequently asked questions (FAQs).
+The assistant uses RAG to retrieve relevant information from a knowledge base consisting of product and order data, as well as a PDF document for FAQs.

 ## ✨ Features